Sheane-mario/Deltx/docs/detection/README.md

 Field names on `FeatureVector` follow the pattern `f1_mean_surprisal` … `f16_hapax_legomena_ratio`; `FeatureVector.feature_names()` returns them in F1–F16 order and is the single source of truth for column ordering.

+> **F10 is a ratio to *code*, not to total lines, and is therefore unbounded.**
+> `lines_of_code` counts non-empty, non-comment-only lines (`parser.py`), so a
+> heavily-commented file can exceed 1.0 — on the 94k-row droid-only feature
+> matrix, 0.45% of rows do, with a maximum of 108.
+This is the intended
+> definition (it is comment *density* over code, which is what the feature name
+> says), not a defect.
+It is safe for the tree ensemble, which splits on
+> thresholds and is scale-invariant, but any future model that assumes bounded
+> or normally-distributed inputs must scale this feature.
+Files with zero lines
+> of code short-circuit to an all-zero stylometric vector, so the division is
+> guarded.

 ## Usage Examples